keithcollins/actual_ransom/README.md

 # actual_ransom
-A Twitter bot that watches bitcoin wallets tied to the #WannaCry ransomware attack
+A Twitter bot that watches bitcoin wallets tied to the WannaCry ransomware attack

 [@actual_ransom](https://twitter.com/actual_ransom)

-Data in `tx.json` is as of 2017-05-21 at 8:00 p.m.
+Data in `tx.json` is as of 2017-05-22 at 5:00 p.m.
 EDT.

 The fields in tx.json are:
 ```
-address - the address of the wallet the payment went to
+address_to - the address of the wallet the payment went to

+addresses_from - the bitcoin address the payment came from

+num_addresses_from - the number of addresses the payment came from (sometimes they come from more than one)

 tx_hash - the unique identified of the payment transaction